Ground: Suphachalasai Stadium

 I found the shop of Grand Sport, the company that provided kits to many Thai League teams and bought a few shirts for my collection.
 I just wish Thai sizes were the same as in the UK!

 I’d called in to take photos next door at Thephasadin Stadium before once again finding the huge corner gate open into the main arena.
-Construction work was going on to the running track.
-The seating areas looked in brilliant condition, as did the pitch which was being watered.
+Construction work was going on on the running track.
+The seating areas looked in brilliant condition, as did the pitch, which was being watered.

-Outside I stopped to watch and film some local lads playing the Thai football game of takraw, which is like head tennis played on training grounds around the world.
-The difference in Thailand is that the ball is made of woven rattan which can be seen here on the video I took.
+Outside, I stopped to watch and film some local lads playing the Thai football game of takraw, which is like head tennis played on training grounds around the world.
+The difference in Thailand is that the ball is made of woven rattan, which can be seen here in the video I took.

 I headed back to Asoke to drain the last drop out of my stay before heading to the airport after another amazing holiday in the Land of Smiles.